kushagra2103/Categorization-of-Sport-Articles-/README.md

 We can see that this model has topics which are not clearly defined by the words descibing them specially in the case for topic 0 as compared to NMF and LSA

-So in comparison, we see that LSA performs better than the two
+#### So in comparison, we see that LSA performs better than the two as it helps us in distinguishing the articles more by seeing throught the words in topics

 PS: These results are different for different datasets.
 My motive of doing this project is use three techinques used in this process and learn them.